Meet The Dark-Skinned Playmate Challenging Beauty Standards

 Exactly.
 So you have to understand how blessed I feel, and how blessed I am to collaborate with these girls.
 They were amazing.

-I feel like Black women with darker skin don’t get the accolades or the representation that we do deserve, and I feel like obviously colorism is a huge issue in the world and the industry that I work in.
-For me, to be able to be in Playboy and have small girls that’s looking to see themselves, I feel honored and I feel accomplished.
+I feel like black women with darker skin don’t get the accolades or the representation that we do deserve, and I feel like obviously colourism is a huge issue in the world and the industry that I work in.
+For me, to be able to be in Playboy and have small girls [that are] looking to see themselves, I feel honoured and I feel accomplished.

 Advertisement